 These moments don’t just happen.
 I facilitate the serendipity by choosing good books, promoting them, and matching them with my students’ interests.
 I don’t make kids read; I make them want to read.
 (Okay, I do make them learn the Dewey Decimal System.)

-Raven, Little Red, and Pinocchio enjoy
+Raven, Little Red, and Pinocchio enjoy a good book. |

 In my book (any of them), sharing my love for reading, literature, and learning is never a waste of my time and talents.
 It’s a joy.